SerkanAnar/metro-delay-prediction/README.md

 - ```2_training_pipeline.ipynb```
 - ```3_inference_pipeline.ipynb```

-Also, before the model can be trained and inference can be done, ensure that enough data has been uploaded to Hopsworks.
+Also, before model training and inference, ensure that enough data has been uploaded to Hopsworks.